Easy Vegan Lentil Mushroom Burgers (Grillable Veggie Burgers!)

 - Preheat the oven to 375F and line a baking sheet with parchment paper.

-- In a large food processor, pulse walnut halves until they reach a flour-like consistency.
+- In a large food processor, pulse oats until they reach a flour.

 - Add in lentils, mushrooms, chickpeas, tomato paste, salt, and pepper.
 Blend until smooth.

-- Form about 1/2 cup of mushroom lentil burger batter into a patty and place onto the parchment paper.
+- Form about 1/2 cup of mushroom lentil veggie burger batter into a patty and place onto the parchment paper.
 Repeat for the remaining batter.
 You should yield about 5 patties.

-- Place the baking sheet into the oven and bake for about 20-25 minutes, until the patties are lightly browned on top.
+- Place the baking sheet into the oven and bake for 20 minutes on one side, until the patties are lightly browned on top.
 Flip the patties over to bake for another 5 minutes on the other side.

 - Remove and serve on burger buns!

 - Refrigerate the patties for 30 minutes before grilling.

 - Heat the grill and grill each patty for 4-6 minutes on both sides.

 See blog post for all burger tips, including grilling!